Baikalfische/dataroom/README.md

 ## 💬 Usage
 1. Upload PDF or CSV (repeat to build corpus).
-2. Click “查看当前文件” to view ingested docs and stats.
+2. Click “List Current Files” to view ingested documents and statistics.
 3. Ask focused questions (include fields / assets / amounts).
 4. Citations appear at the end; if unsure the system states uncertainty.